Jean Auroux

-Jean Auroux is a French politician.
+Jean Auroux (born 19 September 1942 in Thizy, Rhône) is a French politician.
 He served as Minister of Labour from 1981 to 1983, under former President François Mitterrand.

 He started his career as a school teacher, and became the Mayor of Roanne.
 In 2002, he was sued for corruption in his capacity as Mayor, but he was let go in 2011.